OFS/ofs.github.io/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005.md

 Peripherals are presented to software as:

-* Intel OFS managed peripherals that implement DFH CSR structure.
+* OFS managed peripherals that implement DFH CSR structure.
 * Native driver managed peripherals (i.e. Exposed via an independent PF, VF)

 The peripherals connected to the peripheral fabric are primarily Intel OPAE managed resources, whereas the peripherals connected to the AFU are “primarily” managed by native OS drivers.
 The word “primarily” is used since the AFU is not mandated to expose all its peripherals to Intel OPAE.
 It can be connected to the peripheral fabric, but can choose to expose only a subset of its capability to Intel OPAE.

-Intel OFS uses a defined set of CSRs to expose the functionality of the FPGA to the host software.
-These registers are described in [*Open FPGA Stack Reference Manual - MMIO Regions section](https://github.com/otcshare/intel-ofs-docs/blob/main/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md#7-mmio-regions).
+OFS uses a defined set of CSRs to expose the functionality of the FPGA to the host software.
+These registers are described in [*Open FPGA Stack Reference Manual - MMIO Regions section](https://github.com/OFS/ofs.github.io/blob/main/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md#mmio_regions).

-If you make changes to the FIM that affect the software operation, then Intel OFS provides a mechanism to communicate that information to the proper software driver.
-The [Device Feature Header (DFH) structure](https://github.com/otcshare/intel-ofs-docs/blob/main/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md#721-device-feature-header-dfh-structure) provides a mechanism to maintain compatibility with OPAE software.
+If you make changes to the FIM that affect the software operation, then OFS provides a mechanism to communicate that information to the proper software driver.
+The [Device Feature Header (DFH) structure](https://github.com/OFS/ofs.github.io/blob/main/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md#dfh_structure) provides a mechanism to maintain compatibility with OPAE software.
 Please see [FPGA Device Feature List (DFL) Framework Overview](https://github.com/OPAE/linux-dfl/blob/fpga-ofs-dev/Documentation/fpga/dfl.rst#fpga-device-feature-list-dfl-framework-overview) for an excellent description of DFL operation from the driver perspective.

-When you are planning your address space for your FIM updates, please be aware Intel OFS FIM targeting Intel FPGA PAC D5005, 256KB of MMIO region is allocated for external FME features and 128kB of MMIO region is allocated for external port features.
+When you are planning your address space for your FIM updates, please be aware that the OFS FIM targeting Intel FPGA PAC D5005, 256KB of MMIO region is allocated for external FME features and 128kB of MMIO region is allocated for external port features.
 Each external feature must implement a feature DFH, and the DFH needs to be placed at 4KB boundary.
 The last feature in the external feature list must have the EOL bit in its DFH set to 1 to mark the end of external feature list.
 Since the FPGA address space is limited, consider using an indirect addressing scheme to conserve address space.

-# 4. High Level Development Flow
+# 4. FIM Development Flow

-The Intel OFS provides a framework of FPGA synthesizable code, simulation environment, and synthesis/simulation scripts.
-FIM designers can take the provided code and scripts and modify existing code or add new code to meet your specific product requirements.
+OFS provides a framework of FPGA synthesizable code, simulation environment, and synthesis/simulation scripts.
+FIM designers can take the provided code and scripts and modify existing code or add new code to meet their specific product requirements.

 FIM development for a new acceleration card consists of the following steps:

-1. Installation of Intel OFS and familiarization with scripts and source code
+1. Installation of OFS and familiarization with scripts and source code
-1. Development of high level block diagram with your specific functionality
+1. Development of high-level block diagram with your specific functionality
     1. Determination of requirements and key performance metrics
     1. Selection of IP cores
     1. Selection of FPGA device